-I'm a CoEDL postdoctoral researcher at The University of Queensland, Australia.
-My research interests are in social robotics and human-robot interaction, particularly around how humans and robots can communicate with each other.
-I am interested in both the technical challenges of human-robot communication and the psychology of how humans perceive interactions with robots.
+Previously (2015-2019) I was a CoEDL postdoctoral researcher at The University of Queensland, Australia.
+My research interests were in social robotics and human-robot interaction, particularly around how humans and robots can communicate with each other.
+My research explored both the technical challenges of human-robot communication and the psychology of how humans could perceive interactions with robots.

 I completed my PhD on the Lingodroids project - a project that explores robots communicating with other robots - at the University of Queensland in 2016 under the supervision of Prof. Janet Wiles and Dr. David Ball.